Located: Administration Building, B204

 Students are responsible for their own actions and are expected to maintain the highest standard of conduct at all times and in all places.
 Each must, of course, respect the rights and privileges of all instructors and other students.

 The essential and unavoidable condition of the mutual commitment to personal and academic integrity must be respected at all times and in all situations.
 Implicit in this mandate is the expectation that all work submitted by the student as their own is the result of independent effort.
-Any attempt to plagiarize or copy another’s work, during examinations or in class work, will render the record of the student suspect and may warrant academic penalty or other disciplinary action.
+Any attempt to plagiarize or copy another’s work, during examinations or in-class work, will render the record of the student suspect and may warrant academic penalty or other disciplinary action.

 The College reserves the right to dismiss any student whose continued attendance, in the judgment of the administration, is detrimental to the College or its students.
 Rules and regulations pertaining to student behavior are provided in the Student Code of Conduct which is appended to this statement.

-Furthermore, Sussex County Community College respects the rights of students in its firm commitment to a policy of Equal Opportunity and Affirmative Action and will implement this policy to assure that the benefits, services, activities, programs and employment opportunities offered by this institution are available to all persons regardless of race, religion, color, national origin, ancestry, sex, handicap, marital or veteran status and in accordance with state and federal laws: Title VI, Title VII, Civil Rights Act of 1964; Executive order 11246, as amended; Title IX, Educational Amendments of 1972; section 503 and 504, Rehabilitation Act of 1973, as amended; Veterans Assistance Act of 1972 as amended.
+Furthermore, Sussex County Community College respects the rights of students in its firm commitment to a policy of Equal Opportunity and Affirmative Action and will implement this policy to ensure that the benefits, services, activities, programs and employment opportunities offered by this institution are available to all persons regardless of race, religion, color, national origin, ancestry, sex, handicap, marital or veteran status and in accordance with state and federal laws: Title VI, Title VII, Civil Rights Act of 1964; Executive order 11246, as amended; Title IX, Educational Amendments of 1972; section 503 and 504, Rehabilitation Act of 1973, as amended; Veterans Assistance Act of 1972 as amended.

 Sussex County Community College also respects the rights of students in its firm commitment to the provisions of the Federal Family Educational Rights and Privacy Act of 1974 (FERPA) which gives students the right to inspect educational records maintained about them by the College, the right to a hearing to challenge the contents of these records and the right to make explanation for challenged information.
 The College will maintain the confidentiality of student records except with respect to those special cases noted in the legislation.